YuxinZou/cls2det/README.md

 ## Prepare data

-a.
-This tool is implemented based on PASCAL VOC dataset.

 b.
-Download Dataset and put the data into `cls2det/data` directory, the structure of data directory will look like as follows:
+Download [Pascal VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar)  and put the dataset into `cls2det/data` directory, the structure of data directory will look like as follows:

 ```shell
   data